BREEAM Version 7 Changes 2026: A Guide for Developers, Investors & Asset Managers | HollenPlus

 BREEAM Version 7: The 2026 Shift from Design Intent to Proven Performance

 The transition period is over.
 As of early 2026, BREEAM Version 6 has been retired for new registrations, making BREEAM Version 7 (V7) the mandatory standard for sustainable construction in the UK.
-For developers, asset managers, and investors, this isn't just a minor technical update.
-It is a fundamental change in how building value is measured and certified.

-At HollenPlus, we have seen BREEAM evolve from a "bolt-on" compliance exercise into a core driver of asset value and liquidity.
-Version 7 codifies this shift, moving away from "theoretical design" and focusing heavily on "measurable outcomes."
+At HollenPlus, our BREEAM AP & Assessor Services have seen the framework evolve from a 'bolt-on' compliance exercise into a core driver of asset value and liquidity.

 The Strategic Value for Investors and Asset Managers